 When we begin to trust ourselves and our feelings, we reconnect with our bodies.
 When we use our intuition, honour our hunger and respect our bodies as the house we live in, we will surely create dramatic changes within.
 This change then flows on to showing up externally, as it is a reflection and long-term side-effect of all the internal work you are doing on yourself.
 Weight loss cannot be your sole goal; for while ever it is, it will never happen in a sustainable way.
-There is no willpower required with this approach: willingness to trust yourself - yes, willpower, no.
+There is no willpower required with this approach, just the WILLINGNESS to trust yourself through this process.

-Forming a large part of my recovery has been my work in spiritual healing and practising meditation for the last 19 years.
-When I began the process of stopping dieting, then stopping binge eating and then finally working on the underlying issues, my jeans size dropped three sizes over a period of about two years and two babies.
-I have remained the same size for the last 19 years.
-It is no co-incidence that since I have been continually confronting and working on my issues, my excess emotional weight has stayed off.
+Forming a large part of my recovery has been my work in spiritual healing and practising meditation since 1997.
+When I began the process of stopping dieting, then stopping binge eating and then finally working on the underlying issues, I released my emotional weight over a period of about two years.
+I have remained the same size since.
+It is no co-incidence that my excess emotional weight has stayed off as I have been continually confronting and working on my issues.

 A key piece of research that helped me understand that none of my binge eating was actually my fault (as in, it wasn’t conclusive proof that I was a weak-willed, useless, fat failure) was something I discovered through the EDA called The Minnesota Experiment.
 Please Google it and find out for yourself that every time we binge, it’s not our fault.
 Every time we restrict our food (or diet), it’s only a matter of time before we end up losing control and overeating as a normal, healthy, biological, survival response.
 This is an expected outcome of dieting and has been known since 1944 – but no weight loss organisation will ever tell you that.